Geonovum/sospilot/README.md

 documentation: [sospilot.readthedocs.org/en/latest/smartemission.html](http://sospilot.readthedocs.org/en/latest/smartemission.html)

-The Smart Emission project now has a GitHub repo of its own at [github.com/Geonovum/smartemission](https://github.com/Geonovum/smartemission).
-In time all SE-resources will move there.
+The Smart Emission project now has a GitHub repo of its own at [github.com/smartemission/smartemission](https://github.com/smartemission/smartemission).
+The SE-resources of sospilot will move there.